 Missing teeth should not be viewed as an inevitable fact of aging.
 Instead, seniors should fight back against tooth loss with proper oral hygiene, frequent dental checkups and cleanings, as well as restorative dentistry.
 Dental implants can play a significant role in maintaining your surrounding teeth after suffering from tooth loss.
 Implants prevent tooth loss by strengthening the area that lost a tooth.
+The opposite is true with removable dentures.

 Strength of implant supports bite